-University of West Georgia Career Services adheres to The National Association of Colleges and Employers (NACE) Principles for Professional Practice for Career Services and Employment Professionals and expects employers to do the same.
+University of West Georgia Office of Career and Graduate School Connections adheres to The National Association of Colleges and Employers (NACE) Principles for Professional Practice for Career Services and Employment Professionals and expects employers to do the same.
 These principles are available on the National Association of Colleges and Employers website.

 The principles presented here are designed to provide practitioners with three basic precepts for career planning and recruitment:

 - Maintain an open and free selection of employment and experiential learning opportunities in an atmosphere conducive to objective thought, where job candidates can choose to optimize their talents and meet their personal objectives;